Want to organise a Marathon in Singapore? Or exploring running routes in Singapore to train yourself for an upcoming marathon?

 Running Route: The route runs along Coney Island and along the waterside track of Punggol Waterway.
 This route is ideal to organise 10K, 21K and 42K running events along this route.

-Best Time: The venue is famous for night glow run with a mix of a hybrid trail and road marathon.
+When: The venue is famous for night glow run with a mix of a hybrid trail and road marathon.

 Singapore is a favourite destination among marathon organisers and runners for three main reasons.
 First of all, Singaporeans’ collective passion for fitness; second, Singapore’s determination to stay a strong independent nation; and lastly, the constant efforts of the Singaporean government.